 Using the Internet for Your College Courses

 There is a ton of information available on the Internet, and knowing how to find exactly what you need can save you time and frustration.
 When doing research through any type of online search, it is important to use specific terms and avoid being too broad.
-Check out these tips from Google to make searching for information easier.

 A good place to start looking for info online is the OCCC Keith Leftwich Memorial Library site.
 The Article search is a great place to find scholarly articles on a variety of topics, and you can also find out what books the library has available on the Find Books page.

 “Don't believe anything you read on the net.
 Except this.
 Well, including this, I suppose.”

 – Douglas Adams